BEng(Hons) Aerospace Engineering with Pilot Studies

 You'll be taught in our new state-of-the-art School of Engineering, designed to revolutionise the way engineering is taught.
 Featuring engine test cells, dedicated collaborative learning spaces and all of the latest high-tech equipment, it's purpose-built to support a wide range of engineering disciplines.

-Accredited by the Royal Aeronautical Society and the Engineering Council, our BEng(Hons) Aerospace Engineering with Pilot Studies has been developed with input from regional aerospace partners.
+Accredited by the Engineering Council and previousy accredited by the Royal Aeronautical Society for 2020-22, with re-accreditation for 2023 onwards currently being sought, our BEng(Hons) Aerospace Engineering with Pilot Studies has been developed with input from regional aerospace partners.
 Gain the skills you need to become a technical specialist and future leader within the aerospace industry.

 Where can it take me?